microlinkhq/www/src/pages/blog/product-brief-2.md

 Maintaining documentation is laborious and requires effort.
 We needed to combine **all** the documentation associated with [microlink.io](https://microlink.io) into one place.

-After comparing multiple approaches on the matter and seeing how other companies take on the challenge, we decided on [ZEIT documentation](https://github.com/zeit/docs) portal.
+After comparing multiple approaches on the matter and seeing how other companies take on the challenge, we decided on [Vercel documentation](https://github.com/zeit/docs) portal.

 <Microlink size='large' url={'https://twitter.com/Kikobeats/status/956221717319421952'} />

 Although it required some laborious work, the final result is impressive.
-We are very grateful to [ZEIT](https://zeit.co/) for making it possible.
+We are very grateful to [Vercel](https://vercel.com) for making it possible.

 ## Metascraper Improvements